flexigpt/inference-go/notes.md

     - [ ] Computer use: Clicks and image captures of screenshots from computer.
 Not sure about the utility of it yet.
     - [ ] Code interpreter: about executing python in openai's own sandbox. not sure about the utility of it yet.
     - [ ] Local shell tool: outdated, and available only on codex mini.

+## Support Matrix Notes: Anthropic

+- Input params

+  - Supported: Max tokens, model, stream, temperature, thinking
+  - Not supported:
+    - metadata : userid - to detect safety issues.
+    - service tiers
+    - stop sequences array
+    - topK, topP

+- OutputParams

+  - Supported: input output tokens usage
+  - Not supported: All things not handled are passed as opaque Details.
+    - id, model, stop reason, stop sequence, cache tokens, service tier

+- Input output content (i.e messages and system prompt):

+  - Text:
+    - Support: Text input, URL citations i.e web search result.
+    - Don't support citations: char location, page location, content block location, search result location.
+      - The usecase for a few is known, but need to distinguish which one is useful for actual stateless api operation, vs which is strictly for stateful flows.
+  - Image: all supported.
+  - Document source:
+    - Support: pdf, url pdf and text file.
+    - Don't support: Content block source
+      - There is a content block as a option inside the possible document blocks
+      - It allows to send text and and image as document param.
+      - Not sure why this duplication from the top level param is present and when is this supposed to be used vs top level.
+  - Thinking, redacted thinking: all supported.

+  - Tool use: all supported including Server tool use of websearch.
+  - Tool result:

+    - Support: Text, image, document, Web search tool result.
+    - Don't support: Similar to above, search result block and content block source inside document source is not supported in the result type.

+  - SearchResultBlock - Fully not supported in input or output.
+    - Need to see where it is useful in stateless flows.

+- Tool choice:

+  - [ ] Deferred

+    - [ ] Remote MCP connector: decide when to do mcp integrations.

+  - [ ] Deferred/Think through

+    - [ ] Bash tool: Similar to OpenAIs shell tool.
+Both recommend handing things in a "session".
+    - [ ] Text editor: This is near to patch apply tool in behavior but has some text like commands string replace and view etc.

+  - [ ] Don't

+    - [ ] Computer use: Same as openai.
+    - [ ] Code execution: Same as openai code interpreter with some free hours of usage.
+    - [ ] Programmatic tool calling: this is a convoluted looping of code execution and local tool calls.
+No usecase known yet.
+      - [ ] Simple mental model: Let Claude write a little Python script once, and run that script in a loop while it calls your tools, instead of asking Claude to think and call tools over and over.
+      - [ ] May be useful only to save tokens when there is a looped tool call need.
+    - [ ] Memory tool: This seems interesting on first pass. it is similar to text editor in flow, but allows to accumulate context locally on client.
+Would be interesting to see how to do context management in local app ourselves and how this tool helps with that?
+    - [ ] Tool search tool: This is a server side tool that allows claude to hold a tool library on its server and then search through it to get appropriate tool and then invoke it.
+It is very efficient in terms of token usage and can be checked on how to implement it locally.
+    - [x] Web fetch: it is page fetch for content or pdf.
+For normal usecase the current local url fetch and send is better in terms of state management and better processing and errors.

 ## Nitpicks